RamseyNjire/coding-challenges-solved-and-explained/Explainers/FizzBuzz/Articles/RamseyNjire.md

 - The above code will now work.
 Everytime it comes across a number that is divisible by both 3 and 5, that is the first thing that is checked and it will print "FizzBuzz".
 On the other occasions, this condition will fail and, instead, either of the other 3 (divisibility by 3, divisibility by 5, or neither) will pass.

 - This can be simplified even further.
-Instead of checking for divisibility by both 3 and 5, once can check for divisibility by the least common multiple of 3 and 5: 15.
+Instead of checking for divisibility by both 3 and 5, one can check for divisibility by the least common multiple of 3 and 5: 15.
 Any number that is divisible by both 3 and 5 is also divisible by 15.

 ```